Frequently Asked Questions

 What is the process to help clients with their financial planning needs?

-We begin with a no-charge initial consultation that will reveal which areas the client is looking to get help with and if we are a good fit to help them.
-Then specific information is gathered to help with creating a thorough financial plan which identifies pre-retirement and post-retirement income sources, current assets and investments, and most importantly, financial goals.
-Once a plan is implemented, monitoring the plan requires regular “check-ups” to determine if any major changes have been made to client financial circumstances.
+We begin with a no-charge initial consultation that will reveal which areas the client is looking to get help with and if we are an excellent fit to help them.
+Then, specific information is gathered to help create a thorough financial plan that identifies pre-retirement and post-retirement income sources, current assets and investments, and, most importantly, financial goals.
+Once a plan is implemented, monitoring the plan requires regular "check-ups" to determine if any significant changes have been made to the client's financial circumstances.

 What type of issues do new retirees face?